 A five-time St. Louis Golden Gloves champ, the national Amateur Athletic Union champion in 1979 and a runner-up in the U.S. Olympic Trials in 1980, Champ knows his craft.
 Also benefitting from a strong mentor in his life, the legendary coach Kenny Loehr, who trained St. Louis boxers young and old for nearly 60 years before passing in 2015, he always felt lucky.

 Wanting to pass on the “gifts God gave [him],” he took over the gym Kenny manned, 12th and Park.
 The gym is in a rough part of town and a lot of the kids who live around there aren’t as lucky as we are.
 We’re lucky we grew up in a healthy supportive family, with a dad who is always with us.
 Most aren’t as lucky.
 But one thing’s for sure – the kids who come into 12th and Park are lucky to know Harold Petty.
 Our hope is that in 18 years the grade schoolers walking through that gym now will be able to pass on the life lessons that only a tough sport like boxing can teach, and that many more can learn from a guy who redefines what normal means.

-Note: A portion of proceeds from sales at thenormalbrand.com this month will go to the Police Academy League to help improve the 12th and Park facilities and equipment.
+A portion of proceeds from orders at thenormalbrand.com during April 2018 was donated to the Police Academy League to help improve the 12th and Park facilities and equipment.
 Click here to shop The Normal Brand.

 If you know of people or organizations redefining normal, let us know.
 We would love to connect with them and share their stories.